vegardlarsen/Mat/README.md

 # Mat

-> In the picture framing industry, a *mat* (or mount in British English) is a thin, flat piece of paper-based material included within a picture frame, which serves as additional decoration and to perform several other, more practical functions, such as separating the art from the glass. — [Wikipedia](http://en.wikipedia.org/wiki/Mat_(picture_framing))
+> In the picture framing industry, a *mat* (or mount in British English) is a thin, flat piece of paper-based material included within a picture frame, which serves as additional decoration and to perform several other, more practical functions, such as separating the art from the glass. — [Wikipedia][wikipedia]

 *Mat* is a software suite designed to run digital picture frames.